texfaq/texfaq.github.io/FAQ-spawnprog.md

 ---

-The TeX [`\write` primitive instruction](FAQ-write) is used to write to different file ''streams''; TeX refers to each open file by a number, not by a file name (although most of the time we hide this).
+The TeX [`\write` primitive instruction](FAQ-write) is used to write to different file "streams"; TeX refers to each open file by a number, not by a file name (although most of the time we hide this).
 Originally, TeX would write to a file connected to a stream numbered 0&ndash;15.
-More recently, a special ''stream 18'' has been
+More recently, a special "stream 18" has been
 implemented: it is not writing to a file, but rather tells TeX to ask the operating system to do something.
 To run a command, we put it as the argument to `\write18`.
 So to run the `epstopdf`